Evaluation of the fish populations vulnerable to fishing in Menorca’s coastal waters.

 - Assess the effects of 7 years of fishing management in the marine area of the Natural Parc of S’albufera d’es Grau.

-- Assess the fish populations in the marine areas of the Isla del Aire, following its proposal as a new Marine Reserve area, and evaluate the current tendencies and populations of the fish vulnerable to fishing within this area, before becoming a Marine Reserve.
+- Evaluate the state of fish stocks in the Illa de l’aire as to get a base line that allows to evaluate the current tendencies and populations of the fish vulnerable to fishing within this area, before the area becomes a new Marine Reserve area.

-- Re-activate OBSAM’s “Follow-up Network for Menorca’s Marine wildlife”
+- Reactivating the OBSAM’s “Follow-up Network for Menorca’s Marine wildlife” which began in 2000 and was interrupted in 2011.

-- Collaborate with key stakeholders: Estación Jaume Ferrer de la Mola (COB-IEO), Parque Natural de s’Albufera des Grau (Balearic Government) y Agencia de Reserva de Biosfera (Consell Insular de Menorca).
+- Collaboration with the different key stakeholders of Menorca (Estación Jaume Ferrer de la Mola (COB-IEO), Parque Natural de s’Albufera des Grau (Balearic Government) y Agencia de Reserva de Biosfera (Consell Insular de Menorca)), involved in marine management and encourage the exchange of information with the Directorate General of Fisheries and Marine Environment.

 - Assess the level of fishing pressure being placed on the rocky bottom fish populations via visual censors.